Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Vehicle Motion Prediction

 \subsection{Dataset Description}

-The dataset for the Vehicle Motion Prediction task was collected by the Yandex Self-Driving Group (SDG) fleet.
+\paragraph{Composition} The dataset for the Vehicle Motion Prediction task was collected by the Yandex Self-Driving Group (SDG) fleet.
 This is the largest vehicle motion prediction dataset released to date, containing 600,000 scenes (see \cref{table:sdc_dataset_comparison} for a comparison to other public datasets).
-We release this dataset under the CC BY NC SA 4.0 license.
 The dataset consists of scenes spanning six locations, three seasons, three times of day, and four weather conditions (cf. \cref{table:sdc_dataset_loc_season} and \ref{table:sdc_dataset_prec_tod}).
 Each of these conditions is available in the form of tags associated with every scene.
 Each scene is 10 seconds long and is divided into 5 seconds of context features and 5 seconds of ground truth targets for prediction, separated by the time $T=0$.
 The goal of the task is to predict the movement trajectory of vehicles at time $T \in \left(0, 5\right]$ based on the information available for time $T \in \left[-5, 0\right]$.